 Table of contents:

 Besides the forehead and eye area, the most significant characteristic of a feminine face is the overall contour.
 Which is, to a large extent, determined by the shape of the jaw.
 A prominent lower jaw gives the face a square, masculine look.
 A look considered unattractive by many females.
-Jaw reduction or shaving can be a good solution as part of your facial feminization surgery.
+Jaw reduction, also called jaw shaving or jaw feminization surgery can be a good solution as part of your Facial Feminization Surgery.

 Gender of the jaw